 Your cPanel username can be found within AMP.
 To find your cPanel username:

 - Click the Account Technical Details button.

 - Your cPanel username will be listed next to Username

 Email passwords can be reset in cPanel and from the webmail interface.
 However, you would need to know the cPanel password in order to gain access to the interface that can change the email password.
 The webmail interface requires that you know the existing email password, so this option may not the best if you’ve lost your email account password.
-To see the steps necessary to reset your password using either of these methods, please read changing your email password.
+To see the steps necessary to reset your password using either of these methods, please read:

-FTP stands for file transfer protocol, and is used for uploading and download files from your hosting account.
-Your cPanel username and password is actually an ftp account as well, so you can use your cPanel username and password to login to your account via ftp.
-You also have the option to create ftp accounts for other users.
-For more help with this, please see How to create additional ftp accounts.
+FTP stands for file transfer protocol and is used for uploading and downloading files from your hosting account.
+Your cPanel username and password are actually an FTP account as well, so you can use your cPanel username and password to login to your account via FTP.
+You also have the option to create FTP accounts for other users.
+For more help with this, please see:

 If you do not know your username, you can always go into the database to locate it as it is stored there.
 The following steps will walk you through doing so.

 - First, log into cPanel and select the PHPMyAdmin option.

 - Once in PHPMyAdmin, select the database that you have WordPress installed on.